All Jewish Students Welcome

 Half the class size = twice the attention

-Our high teacher-student ratio makes each child feel special in a program geared to the speciﬁc strengths and needs of every child.
+Most of our classes have under twelve students allowing for one on one attention and support geared to the speciﬁc strengths and needs of every child.
 As a result, students master all subjects not to the class average, but to their own highest ability.

 The most important educator in your child's life is you.